-Proposition 1.
-That whatever assurance we have of God's preserving us in the truth, yet we are bound to use diligence and caution.-For the apostle had said, that God had "chosen" and "called" them to the "belief of the truth;" and yet saith, "Therefore, brethren, stand fast."

-First.
-Reason will tell us, that when we intend an end, we must use the means: otherwise the bare intention and desire would suffice; and to the accomplishing of any effect, we need no more than to will it.
-And then the sluggard would be the wisest man in the world; who is full of wishings and wouldings, though his hands refuse to labour.
-But common experience showeth, that the end cannot be obtained without a diligent use of the means: "The soul of the sluggard desireth, and hath nothing: but the soul of the diligent shall be made fat;" (Prov. xiii.
-4;) that is, rewarded with the intended benefit.
+1. That whatever affurance we have of Gods preserving us in the truth, yet we are bound to use diligence and caution; for the Apossle had said, That God had chosen and called them to the belief of the truth; and yet saith, Therefore Brethren stand fast.
+First, Reason will tell us.
+That when we intend intend an End we must use the Means, otherwise the bare intention and desire would suffice, and to the accomplishing of any effect, we need no more than to will it; and then the sluggard would be the wisest man in the world; who is full of Wishings and Wouldings, though his hands resuse to labour; But common experience sheweth that the End cannot be obtained without a diligent use of the means, Prov.
+13.4.
+The soul of the sluggard desireth and hath nothing, but the soul of the diligent shall be made fat; that is, rewarded with the intended benefit.

-Secondly.
-The business in hand is, whether God's election, calling, vol. v.
-Q Q or promise doth so secure the end to us, as that we need not be so careful in the diligent use of means.
-Such a notion or conceit there may be in the hearts of men; therefore let us attack it a little by these considerations:-
+2. The business in hand is, Whether Gods Election, Calling, or Promise doth so secure the End to us, as that we need not be so careful in the diligent use of Means.
+Such a notion or conceit there may be in the hearts of men, therefore let us attack it a little by these Considerations.